4 Cheap Supermarkets in Barcelona

 General advantages: cheap and big.

-4. Carrefour Market ($/$$) better quality, not easy to find
+#3 Carrefour Market ($/$$) better quality, not easy to find

-Another exemplary set (lunch and dinner this time): fresh artichokes for dinner, shitake mushrooms and coconut milk (as said earlier), simple spaghetti with cut ham and pesto, two nectarines.
-Everything for 11.39 euro.
+Another example of groceries made there (lunch and dinner this time): fresh artichokes for dinner, shitake mushrooms and coconut milk, simple spaghetti with cut ham and pesto, two nectarines.
+For €11.39.

 General advantages: a lot of different products (including international ones) and promotions possible if you buy a lot of stuff.
 Better quality than Lidl and more choice.
 Long opening hours.

-Disadvantages: very few stores.
+Disadvantages: Very few stores.
 Not the cheapest.
 Closed on Sundays.
 The store in La Rambla is always crowded and it takes ages to pay and leave.

 Possible disadvantages: rather limited choice of products.
 Closed on Sundays.

-Stay tuned for our upcoming events on our website and Facebook page, we hope to meet you soon at one of our events!
+Stay tuned for our upcoming events on our website Instagram and Facebook page, we hope to meet you soon at one of our events!